 States and tribes across the nation receive funding from CDC through REACH, the State Physical Activity and Nutrition Program and the High Obesity Program.
 CDC maintains a database and an interactive map of their funding.
 Grantees include state and local health departments, universities, public health institutes, cities, and more.

 The CDC’s Division of Nutrition, Physical Activity, and Obesity received nearly $57 million in funding in FY2019.

-In FY2019, Congress appropriated $15.4 million to the DNPAO’s Healthy Schools Program.
+In FY2019, Congress appropriated $15.4 million for school health to CDC Healthy Schools.

 The CDC’s State Physical Activity and Nutrition program funds statewide initiatives in 16 states and requires all grantees to integrate nutrition and physical activity standards into early child care and education systems and/or supports.